Simulation of Reflected Brownian motion on two dimensional wedges: Proofs in Section

 where $T_n$ is the $n^{\text{th}}$ Tchebychev's polynomial of the first kind and $I_n$ the modified Bessel function of the first kind with order $n$.
 Then the result \eqref{formula_stopped} follows because $ T_n(\cos(\theta)) = \cos(n\theta)$ and

 Using the above properties and $m = \pi/\alpha$, we obtain

 which gives a formula which does not depend on $m$.
 Now, we have to check that this formula is well defined for any $\alpha \in (0,\pi)$ and that it is the unique solution the partial differential equation \eqref{reflected_pde} with $ \mathcal{D}=\langle \alpha\rangle $.
-This is done in what follows.